Types of breast cancer hormone therapy

 We need more research into the side effects of taking aromatase inhibitors for 5 years to work out if this is a problem for all women taking aromatase inhibitors.
 We also need generally to find the best way of giving hormone treatment after early breast cancer.
 It will depend on your situation as to which hormone treatment your doctor recommends for you.

 Research has shown that tamoxifen can help to prevent breast cancer from developing in women who are at high risk.
 The benefits of tamoxifen in preventing breast cancer seem to last for at least another 5 years after the treatment has ended.
-Tamoxifen is not currently approved in the UK as a drug to prevent breast cancer.
+Tamoxifen is not currently licensed in the UK as a drug to prevent breast cancer.
 But the National Institute for Health and Care Excellence (NICE) has recommended that it should be considered as a treatment for women at high risk.

 Another type of hormone treatment that can be used for premenopausal women is to stop the ovaries from working with particular drugs.
 Or the ovaries can be removed so that they don't produce oestrogen.
 These treatments are called ovarian ablation.